Sustainable Workplace Practice for Business

 To promote sustainability measures in organizations, supply chains can be digitized.
 Exciting technologies like machine learning, AI (artificial intelligence), and AR (augmented reality) can be implemented to reinvent supply chains.
 This would help in increasing productivity, reducing carbon emissions, improving employee engagement, and bringing about a small yet significant change in the environment.

-- Green Commuting: Green commuting is another interesting sustainability initiative that organizations can introduce.
-They can encourage employees to reduce carbon emissions by carpooling, using public transport, using bicycles, or walking.
+- Green Commuting: Green commuting is another appealing sustainability initiative that organizations can introduce.
+They can encourage employees to reduce carbon emissions by using carpooling services, public transportation, bicycles, or walking.

 This activity can be made successful by providing employees with incentives, which will eventually help in building a sustainable company culture.
 Work from home is another option that organizations can opt for to send their employees the resources and, in this way, they can also reduce carbon emissions.
 Like, work from home in South Florida is running currently.